GlacialChat/glacial-chat/README.md

 Glacial Chat
 ---

-This is a personal app developed by Zihao Xu.
+This is a personal app developed by TAKU.
 (Sorry, this is not an open project, and we are not looking for active contributions).

 This `django` application utilizes